China renews alert for high temperatures | www.lokmattimes.com

 China renews alert for high temperatures

-Beijing, July 23 China's National Meteorological Centre on Saturday has renewed an alert for high temperatures as intense ...
+Beijing, July 28 China's national observatory has renewed an orange alert, the second highest, for high temperatures on ...

-Beijing, July 23 China's National Meteorological Centre on Saturday has renewed an alert for high temperatures as intense heat waves linger in many regions of the country.
+Beijing, July 28 China's national observatory has renewed an orange alert, the second highest, for high temperatures on Thursday, as intense heat waves linger in many regions of the country.

-During daylight hours on Saturday, parts of Inner Mongolia, Xinjiang, Anhui, Jiangsu, Shanghai, Hunan, Jiangxi, Zhejiang, Fujian, Guizhou, Guangdong and Guangxi are expected to experience temperatures of over 35 degrees Celsius, Xinhua news agency quoted the Centre as saying.
+During daylight hours on Thursday, vast swathes of China's southern regions and some parts of Xinjiang and Inner Mongolia are expected to experience temperatures of over 35 degrees Celsius, the National Meteorological Centre said.

-Temperatures in parts of Xinjiang, Zhejiang and Fujian may surpass 40 degrees Celsius, it said.
+Temperatures in some regions of Zhejiang, Jiangxi and Xinjiang may surpass 40 degrees Celsius, according to the forecast.

-The Centre advised against outdoor activities during high-temperature periods in the afternoon and suggested workers exposed to high temperatures or who need to work for a long time outdoors take necessary protective measures.
+The meteorological centre has advised the public to avoid outdoor activities during high-temperature periods and suggested that workers exposed to high temperatures shorten continuous working hours, reports Xinhua news agency.

+Local governments have been advised to take appropriate heat control measures and necessary protective steps against fires triggered by electrical overloads.

+China has a four-tier colour-coded weather warning system, with red representing the most severe warning, followed by orange, yellow and blue.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app